How to Encrypt an Email in Outlook: The Complete Security Guide

-Quick tip: Encryption is not just for large organizations.
-Anyone can use Outlook’s built-in tools to keep their messages safe from prying eyes.
+Quick tip: Don't assume encryption is only for Fortune 500 companies.
+Anyone can use Outlook’s built-in tools to block unwanted eyes from reading their mail.

 What Does It Mean to Encrypt an Email?